 Chilled water comes from a tank behind the meat drawer.
-It holds approximately 1.5 L (11⁄2 quarts).
+It holds approximately $1.5 L (1\frac{1}{2})$ quarts).

-When the refrigerator is first hooked up, press the water dispenser bar with a glass or jar until you have drawn and discarded 1.9 or 2.8 L (2 or 3 quarts).
+When the refrigerator is first hooked up, press the water dispenser bar with a glass or jar until you have drawn and discarded 1.9 to 2.8 L (2 to 3 quarts).
 The water you draw and discard will rinse the tank and pipes.
 Allow several hours to chill a new tankful.